 - 4 golden rules for preparing your display creative

-- Challenges of display advertising and how to handle them
+- Challenges of display ads and how to tackle them

 - Where to serve display creatives?

 - Programmatic + digital display advertising = win-win?

 - Programmatic advertising spend will rise to $96.59 billion in the U.S